kotachang/UBCSubbots/debugging.md

 3) write down (and test!) the solution

 **Appendix A:**
-Maybe some tools of the trade that are useful for debugging.
-Wireshark/serial port monitors, making LTSPice simulations to check if the issue is systematic to the design, or if it's an implementation issue etc. TODO
+TODO: Some tools of the trade that are useful for debugging.
+Wireshark/serial port monitors, making LTSPice simulations to check if the issue is systemic to the design, or if it's an implementation issue etc.

 **Appendix B:**
-Debugging often comes from experience, and part of that is knowing how things can go wrong.
-It might be nice (but possibly not worth the effort) to jot down some really annoying bugs you've come across, and the fix TODObhj
+TODO: Debugging often comes from experience, and part of that is knowing how things can go wrong.
+This section is dedicated to list annoying bugs that we have run across, and the fix.